stenglein-lab/taxonomy_pipeline/docs/tutorial.md

 If a contig produces equally high scoring blast alignments to multiple database sequences, then it will assign this contig to the "lowest common ancestor" (LCA) of all the hits.
 This means that sometimes contigs will be assigned at a higher taxonomic level (e.g. at the genus or family level).

-The `tally_blast_hits` script also tabulates the hits and outputs tables of the number of hits to each taxa, the average percent identity of these hits, etc.  This output file is named (in this example): `dros_pool_spade_contigs.fa.bn_nt.tally`.
-Have a look at this file by running `less dros_pool_spade_contigs.fa.bn_nt.tally`.
+The [tally_blast_hits](../bin/tally_blast_hits) script also tabulates the hits and outputs tables of the number of hits to each taxa, the average percent identity of these hits, etc.  i

+Have a look at the output of tally_blast_hits by running `less dros_pool_spade_contigs.fa.bn_nt.tally`.
 The output is sorted by the number of reads assigned to each taxon.
 (Remember that this number is weighted by the number of reads that mapped to each contig).

 What was the most abunundant non-host taxon?
 How many reads mapped to it?
 What was the median percent identity of the blast alignments for this taxon?

 This tally file is tab-delimited, so you can open it in programs like Excel or R for further analysis.

-The `tally_blast_hits` script is also aware of the entire taxonomy heirarchy, so it can keep track of things like how many reads mapped to viruses, bacteria, etc.  The output file `dros_pool_spade_contigs.fa.bn_nt.tab_tree_tally` has this information.
+The [tally_blast_hits](../bin/tally_blast_hits) script is also aware of the entire taxonomy heirarchy, so it can keep track of things like how many reads mapped to viruses, bacteria, etc.  The output file `dros_pool_spade_contigs.fa.bn_nt.tab_tree_tally` has this information.
 Look at this file by running `less dros_pool_spade_contigs.fa.bn_nt.tab_tree_tally`.

 How many reads mapped to viruses?
 How many to bacteria?
-Note that the lines of this file are indented at the beginning to reflect the taxonomy heirarchy, meaning it's not suitable for being opened in Excel or R.
+Note that the lines of this file are indented at the beginning to reflect the taxonomy heirarchy, meaning it's *not* suitable for being opened in Excel or R (these initial indents can be removed - see below).

-The `tally_blast_hits` script is highly configurable.
+The [tally_blast_hits](../bin/tally_blast_hits) script is highly configurable.
 It is run a couple different ways by the pipeline, but you can run it many different ways to suit your own analysis needs.
 For instance, try running the command these way:

 ```
 # run the script by itself to see all the options for running it